-Each Terrific Tuesday throughout the month of November will be dedicated to discussions of elections past and present.
-Our first Terrific Tuesday of November urged everyone, no matter who their candidate of choice, to go vote, last week was about discussing election results respectfully.
-Next week, the last Terrific Tuesday of November will be about John Kerry’s presidential campaign.
-This Terrific Tuesday is about the Bush/Gore race of 2000 and my Teenie Bopper when she was a Baby Bopper.
+It is terrific raise politically aware children.
+This article is part of a series of articles dedicated to discussions of elections past and present.
+Our first aeticle urged everyone, no matter who their candidate of choice, to go vote, last week was about discussing election results respectfully.
+Next week, the last article in the series will be about John Kerry’s presidential campaign.
+This article is about the Bush/Gore race of 2000 and my Teenie Bopper when she was a Baby Bopper.

 In November of 2000, my teenie bopper was a precocious 4 year old who was seeing talk about the Bush/Gore race all over the news as a result of her father’s political addiction.
 She decided Al Gore should win because he cared more about keeping water clean than did George Bush.
 It was cute to see her walking the streets of Bryn Mawr, Pennsylvania with her Gore Leiberman campaign button and the campaign poster she kept in her bedroom window.
 When the election results were announced then litigated and then finalized, the baby bopper was not happy.
 She said then and says now that George Bush stole the election and was not a legitimate president.
 This was her at four, so I should not have been surprised at her teenage years, but that is another story.